swoboda1337/remote_receiver_isr/README.md

-Useful component for cheap radios that produce too much noise and overwhelm remote receiver.
+Useful component to debug cheap radios that produce too much noise and overwhelm remote receiver.

 Uses a gpio isr instead of RMT.
-If you cant get anything out of remote receiver you can try this.
+Looks for patterns and only outputs data that isnt random.
+Can adjust the max capture length, shortest pulse length and idle limit.

-Meant to be used more for debugging but could be used permanently.
+If you can't get anything out of remote receiver you can try this.

     external_components:
       - source: